How to Recover an Unsaved Word Document Quickly and Easily: a Short Guide

 Select a folder for the deleted Word documents.
 You should put this on a different drive, if you have a second storage device like an external hard drive available, to stop the new file from overwriting the old one halfway through.

 Whether you’ve deleted a file you shouldn’t have or forgotten to save after hours of work, there’s no need to worry.
-As long as you know what data recovery apps and features are available to you, and you follow the right steps to recover that data, it isn’t hard to restore a lost or deleted Word document.
+As long as you know what data recovery apps and features are available to you, and you follow the right steps to recover that data, it isn’t hard to recover a Word document.

 Did you need to recover deleted or unsaved Word documents?
 Did our methods to recover a deleted Word file help?
 Have you now created backup files for your computer?
 Let us know your thoughts in the comments below.
 Thanks for reading.